 Nambé Pueblo, New Mexico – Pronounced Nam-bay, the pueblo was established in the 1300s and is one of eight Northern Pueblos.
-Located about 18 miles north of Santa Fe, New Mexico, today, about 1800 people are living in the pueblo that sits within the beautiful foothills of the Sangre de Cristo Mountains.
-Numerous recreation opportunities present themselves in the area, and visitors are welcome at the ceremonials held on July 4th and October 4th each year.
+Located about 18 miles north of Santa Fe, New Mexico, today, about 1800 people live in the pueblo that sits within the beautiful foothills of the Sangre de Cristo Mountains.
+Numerous recreation opportunities present themselves in the area, and visitors are welcome at the ceremonials held on July 4 and October 4 each year.
 There’s a fee for photography, sketching, or tape/video recording.
 The pueblo is located north of Santa Fe.
 Travel on Highway 84/285 north for 16 miles to the junction with NM 503 north of Pojoaque, then travel east two miles on NM 503.
 Contact information: Nambé Pueblo, Rt.
 1 Box 117-BB, Santa Fe, New Mexico 87506; 505-455-2278.

 Picuris Pueblo, New Mexico – Located in what is known as the “hidden valley” of the Sangre de Cristo Mountains of Northern New Mexico, the Picuris Pueblo is the smallest of the Tewa-speaking pueblos.
 In the twelfth century, the original pueblo was abandoned after the Pueblo Revolt of 1680 but was reestablished in the early eighteenth century.
 Today Picuris provides visitors with a museum, ancient ruins, outdoor recreational opportunities, and numerous shops featuring native arts and crafts.
 Visitors are welcome at several celebrations held throughout the year.
 Tours and photographs are allowed for a fee.
 Picuris Pueblo, PO Box 127, Penasco, New Mexico 87553; 505-587-2519.

 Pojoaque Pueblo, New Mexico – The smallest of all the pueblos, Tewa-speaking people established the original pueblo about 500 A.D.
 However, during the Pueblo Revolt of 1680, Pojoaque was abandoned and was not resettled until about 1706.
 In about 1900, a severe smallpox epidemic caused the pueblo to be abandoned again.
 However, in 1934, Pojoaque Pueblo was reoccupied and became a federally-recognized Indian Reservation in 1936.
-The ruins of the original pueblo and other pueblos deserted after the Pueblo Revolt, are nearby.
+The ruins of the original pueblo and other pueblos deserted after the Pueblo Revolt are nearby.
 The Pueblo features a museum called the Poeh Cultural Center, and twice-annual dances are open to the public.
 The community is located about 15 miles north of Santa Fe on US 285/84.
 Contact information: Pojoaque Pueblo, 39 Camino del Rincón, Santa Fe, New Mexico 87506; 505-455-2278.

 Santa Ana Pueblo, Bernalillo, New Mexico – The pueblo was established in the late 1500s by Keresan-speaking Pueblo Indians and first called Tamaya but were forced to submit to Spanish rule in 1598 and renamed.
-Today, the Santa Ana Pueblo lands cover 73,000 acres east and west of the Río Grande River and are home to about 500 residents.
+The Santa Ana Pueblo lands cover 73,000 acres east and west of the Río Grande River and are home to about 500 residents.
 Today, the community has become a bit of a resort, including a golf course, casino, and other recreational activities.
 However, they also provide a view of their traditional ceremonial dances several times throughout the year.
 Pueblo of Santa Ana, 2 Dove Road, Bernalillo, New Mexico 87004; 505-771-6700.